rbanks54/rbanks54.github.io/_posts/2018-11-12-securing-vue-with-identityserver-part7.md

 export default router;
 ```

-Next up; implement the navigation guard.
+Next up; let's implement the navigation guard.
 Add this code to the `router.js` file

 ```js
 router.beforeEach(async (to, from, next) => {